realdanghuy/ViiVue-Test/README.md

 # ViiVue-Test
-This repo is created to store the source code for the FE Intern position Test.
+This repo is created to store the source code for the FE Internship position Test at ViiVue.